ctamark/ctamark.github.io/_pages/arcore.md

 <code>
 By default, it will automatically use a collision shape based on the dimensions of the Renderable attached to the Node.
 You can use Node.setCollisionShape to override the collision shape for the node, or to set collisions on a Node that doesn't have a Renderable.
 </code>

+## MaterialFactory
+static CompletableFuture<Material>	makeOpaqueWithTexture(Context context, Texture texture)
+> Creates an opaque Material with the Texture passed in.

+CompletableFuture
+: Java8 지원, 비동기